scimma/scimma-admin/doc/local_dev_without_docker.md

-# An tate guide to running SCiMMA-Admin for local development
+# An alternate guide to running SCiMMA-Admin for local development

 This guide is an alternative to the recommendations in the top-level README for developing in Docker.
-This can be advantageos for more rapid iteration and greater ease of interfacing with other components.
+This can be advantageous for more rapid iteration and greater ease of interfacing with other components.

 Running the scimma-admin application locally without docker requires installing the application itself in a suitable python environment, supplying it with a PostgeSQL database where it can store its state, and a small trick to spoof user identification data in order to create test users to work with.

 ## Installing scimma-admin itself

-Clone the code from github:
+Clone the code from Github:

 	git clone https://github.com/scimma/scimma-admin

-The main README says to use docker/docker-compose to run the application loally.
+The main README says to use docker/docker-compose to run the application locally.
 This will _work_ but is not suitable for development for a couple of reasons: It is much more awkward to rapidly start and stop the service to test changes (the docker image must be rebuilt after every change), the partial isolation from the host's networking makes it harder to inject test user data (this would have to be added to the docker-compose configuration, with another container, which should be doable, but would require further work to figure out how), and on a non-Linux host this requires the overhead of running a the Docker Linux VM.
 Avoiding Docker requires additional up-front work, but allows for much faster iteration and seamless development.

 To run scimma-admin without a Docker container, a suitable python environment is required.
 One can create a virtual environment sharing the same directory: